-As of August 2022, over 946,500 people have been internally displaced.
-The conflict has impacted economic activities in the region, resulting in suspension of gas activity.
-Military support has been given from Southern Africa Development Community as well as from Rwanda to stabilize the situation.
-Some internally displaced people have begun returning home in 2022, even though attacks continue.
+As of February 2023, 1.6 million people are in need of assistance, including 859,500 (August 2023) who remain internally displaced.
+The conflict has impacted economic activities in the region, resulting in the suspension of gas activity.
+Military support has been given from the Southern Africa Development Community (SADC) and from Rwanda to stabilise the situation.
+Some internally displaced people (IDPs) have begun returning home since 2022 and over 570,000 have now returned, though precarious conditions in areas of origin have often resulted in secondary displacements.
+A further 1 million people were affected by Cyclone Freddy in September 2023.

 12,219people benefited from our education programme